 Over billions of years, these impacts have ground up the surface of the Moon into fragments ranging from huge boulders to powder.
 Nearly the entire Moon is covered by a rubble pile of charcoal-gray, powdery dust, and rocky debris called the lunar regolith.
 Beneath is a region of fractured bedrock referred to as the megaregolith.

 The light areas of the Moon are known as the highlands.
 The dark features, called maria (Latin for seas), are impact basins that were filled with lava between 4.2 and 1.2 billion years ago.
-These light and dark areas represent rocks of different composition and ages, which provide evidence for how the early crust may have crystallized from a lunar magma ocean.
+These light and dark areas represent rocks of different compositions and ages, which provide evidence for how the early crust may have crystallized from a lunar magma ocean.
 The craters themselves, which have been preserved for billions of years, provide an impact history for the Moon and other bodies in the inner solar system.

 If you looked in the right places on the Moon, you would find pieces of equipment, American flags, and even a camera left behind by astronauts.
 While you were there, you'd notice that the gravity on the surface of the Moon is one-sixth of Earth's, which is why in footage of moonwalks, astronauts appear to almost bounce across the surface.

 The temperature on the Moon reaches about 260 degrees Fahrenheit (127 degrees Celsius) when in full Sun, but in darkness, the temperatures plummet to about -280 degrees Fahrenheit (-173 degrees Celsius).